pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Number:  3
 Name:  server-name
-Meaning:  The fully-qualified domain name of a nameserver
+Meaning:  A set of fully-qualified domain names of a nameserver
 Reference:  {{nameserver-info}} of this document Change Controller:  IETF

 Number:  4
 Name:  include-name
-Meaning:  The fully-qualified domain of a DELEGI record
+Meaning:  A set of fully-qualified domain names that contain DELEGI RRsets
 Reference:  {{nameserver-info}} of this document Change Controller:  IETF